Skip to main content

 5) $35 check, money order, cash, credit card, debit card to pay the passport facility’s processing fee

-6) Passport photos (obtainable at the UNC One Card office on campus for $10, and at some post offices and pharmacies for $15)
+6) Passport photos (obtainable at the UNC One Card office on campus and at some post offices and pharmacies, typically for $15)

 NC Central has also created a checklist of items needed that can be found here.